gcentral/Website/content/VIPM/jdp_science_malleable_buffer/index.md

 title: "Malleable Buffer"
 externalUrl: https://www.vipm.io/package/jdp_science_malleable_buffer
 date: 2022-07-19
-summary: "A Circular Buffer implimentation using Malleable VIs:"
+summary: "Circular Buffer of any data type, using VIMs (lets see what VIMs can do)"
 showSummary: true
 showAuthor: false
 showEdit: false